-We are committed to grow our business organically and through acquisitions.
-The new business addition of the Intelligent Automation Group in 2018 continue to become an important contributor to the Group's profitability.
-The Intelligent Automation Group reported a total revenue of RM158 million and profit after tax of RM 23 million.
+We strategically plan to grow our business organically and through acquisitions.
+For example, our newly acquired business Exact Group continue to become an important contributor to the Group's profitability.
+The Exact Group has also become our key growth strategy in penetrating the industrial process automation market.